C.J. Uzomah Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Season Stats

-- This season Uzomah has caught 30 passes on 34 targets for 331 yards and five touchdowns, averaging 30.1 yards per game.
+- Uzomah has also contributed with 30 receptions for 331 yards and five touchdowns.
+He's been targeted 34 times, producing 30.1 yards per game.

-- So far this season, 9.9% of the 344 passes thrown by his team have gone Uzomah's way.
+- Uzomah has been the target of 34 of his team's 344 passing attempts this season, or 9.9% of the target share.

-- With two targets in the red zone this season, Uzomah has been on the receiving end of 5.6% of his team's 36 red zone pass attempts.
+- Uzomah (two red zone targets) has been the recipient of 5.6% of his team's 36 red zone pass attempts.

-- The Bengals have called a pass in 53.3% of their plays from scrimmage this year while staying on the ground 46.7% of the time.
-This offensive attack ranks seventh in the NFL in points scored.
+- The Bengals, who rank seventh in the NFL in points scored, have dropped back to pass 53.3% of the time while running the ball 46.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Chargers.